WLOK

 WLOK operates on the fifth-oldest radio license in Memphis, which dates to 1946 as WHHM.
-One of the city's first personality-oriented stations, WHHM remained on the air through December 1962, when it was taken off the air in financial dire straits and amid a disputed sale.
+One of the city's first personality-oriented stations, WHHM remained on the air through December 1962, when it was taken off the air amid a financial crisis and a disputed sale.
 It remained silent for more than a year before it was sold out of bankruptcy to the OK Group, which had operated Black-oriented WLOK at 1480 kHz from 1956 to 1964.
 WLOK and its programming moved to 1340 kHz on the former WHHM license in 1964, allowing it to broadcast with more power and at night for the first time.
 In 1977, the station became the first Black-owned radio station in Memphis under Gilliam Communications ownership, adopting its present gospel format in 1985.